-If Dad’s culinary preference runs to succulent Maine lobster, The Lobster Guy can ship a four-pack of live lobsters, with cooking instructions, overnight, for $61.99 (1 1/4 pounds) or $73.99 ( 1 1/2 pounds); Fedex overnight shipping is extra.
+If Dad’s culinary preference runs to succulent Maine lobster, The Lobster Guy can ship a four-pack of live lobsters, with cooking instructions, overnight.

-From Harry and David, you can send Dad a box of luscious pears and cherries for $49.95 – or a decadent tasting of chocolate-covered strawberries ($32.95), both plus shipping.
+From Harry and David, you can send Dad a box of luscious pears and cherries – or a decadent tasting of chocolate-covered strawberries.

 Is your dad an eBay junkie?
-An eBay gift card gives him the opportunity to shop on this addictive site “for free,” sort of, for anything from baseball cards to tools to sports equipment.
+An eBay gift card gives him the opportunity to shop on this addictive site for anything from baseball cards to tools to sports equipment.
 He might be excited to buy something you never would have thought to purchase for him.

 Similarly, an Amazon gift card (which comes in an attractive greeting card) lets him choose whatever he wants, but without the thrill of the chase.
 You can choose the amount you can afford to spend.